algorandfoundation/specs/dev/ledger.md

   - An optional array of byte strings _arg_ which are arguments supplied to the program in _l_. (_arg_ bytes are not covered by _sig_ or _msig_)

   The logic signature is valid if exactly one of _sig_ or _msig_ is a valid signature of the program by the sender of the transaction, or if neither _sig_ nor _msig_ is set and the hash of the program is equal to the sender address.
 Also the program must execute and finish with a single non-zero value on the stack.
 See [TEAL documentation](TEAL.md) for details on program execution.

+A transaction must be rejected if its inclusion in a block would cause an account's minimum balance to exceed the _maximum minimum balance_ of 100100000 microalgos.

 ## ApplyData